Richard Marshal, 3rd Earl of Pembroke: Early life

-Richard was the son of William Marshal and his wife Countess Isabel.
+Richard was the son of William Marshal and his wife Countess Isabel, meaning that he was a member of the Marshal family.
 His father's biography calls Richard his 'second-born child' after his elder brother William Marshal the younger, who was born in 1190.
-Like all of Marshal's sons he was educated to a high standard in the liberal arts.
+Like all of Marshal's sons, he was educated to a high standard in the liberal arts.
 During his father's troubles in 1207 or 1208 with King John, Richard was demanded by the king as a hostage for his father.
 Though later liberated, he was required again by the king in 1212.
 He was knighted soon after by King John himself, and remained a knight in the king's household, accompanying the king on his expedition to Poitou in 1214, during which he had a serious bout of illness.
-Following the end of the Barons' War in 1216 he appears to have crossed over to France and when news of his father's death reached the court of King Philip II Augustus of France in 1219 Richard was in the household of the French king.
+Following the end of the Barons' War in 1216, he appears to have crossed over to France, and when news of his father's death reached the court of King Philip II Augustus of France in 1219, Richard was in the household of the French king.
 His placement there was no doubt because his parents had already determined he was to succeed to his mother's Norman lands, as was provided for in his father's last testament.

 Capetian Baron

-Following his mother's death in March 1220 Richard Marshal came into her considerable Norman lands centred on the castles of Longueville and Orbec.
+Following his mother's death in March 1220, Richard Marshal came into her considerable Norman lands centered on the castles of Longueville and Orbec.
 However, his parents did not take the opportunity in their final dispositions to resolve the problem of the divided Marshal allegiance between the kings of England and France, as Richard was also allotted an English lordship of Long Crendon in Buckinghamshire.
-In June 1220 Richard and his elder brother met King Philip II at Melun where the king accepted the arrangement and took Richard's homage.
-Around 1222 Richard's links to France were increased by his marriage to the twice-widowed Gervasia de Dinan, heir to the eastern Breton lordship of her father Andrew de Vitré.
+In June 1220, Richard and his elder brother met King Philip II at Melun where the king accepted the arrangement and took Richard's homage.
+Around 1222, Richard's links to France were increased by his marriage to the twice-widowed Gervasia de Dinan, heir to the eastern Breton lordship of her father Andrew de Vitré.
 Richard was able to use the marriage to secure control of Gervasia's claims to the manors of Ringwood in Hampshire and Burton Latimer in Northamptonshire.
-In 1230 on campaign in Brittany Richard's elder brother, Earl William, for whatever reason, extracted from his friend King Henry III a promise that should he not survive the campaign the king would not resist Richard's succession to the Marshal English lands, despite his being a sworn man of King Louis of France.
-As it happened the earl contracted an illness after his return from Brittany in 1231 and died childless on 6 April, leaving the earldom to Richard.
+In 1230, on campaign in Brittany, Richard's elder brother, Earl William, for whatever reason, extracted from his friend King Henry III a promise that should he not survive the campaign the king would not resist Richard's succession to the Marshal English lands, despite his being a sworn man of King Louis of France.
+As it happened, the earl contracted an illness after his return from Brittany in 1231 and died childless on 6 April, leaving the earldom to Richard.